John Muir Awtt Portrait

 Biography

-As later described in A Thousand-Mile Walk to the Gulf, the 10th of Muir’s dozen books, he began this new life in nature by walking from Indiana to Florida.
-From there he traveled to Cuba and Panama, then crossed the Isthmus and sailed north to California.
+As later described in A Thousand-Mile Walk to the Gulf (1916) – the tenth of Muir’s dozen books – he began this new life in nature by walking from Indiana to Florida.
+From there he traveled to Cuba and Panama, then crossed the isthmus and sailed north to California.
 In 1868, when he entered the Sierra Mountains and what would become Yosemite National Park, Muir found the region of his dreams.

 Extolling the natural beauty of this area, Muir became America’s most famous and influential conservationist.
-In 1892 he and his supporters founded the Sierra Club, which he served as president for the rest of his life, “to do something for wildness.”
-His books like The Mountains of California (1894) and Our National Parks (1901) attracted the attention of President Theodore Roosevelt, among others, who after meeting Muir was inspired to promote a wide range of innovative conservation programs for America.
+In 1892 he and his supporters founded the Sierra Club.
+He served as president of the organization for the rest of his life – “to do something for wildness.”
+His books, including The Mountains of California (1894) and Our National Parks (1901) attracted the attention of President Theodore Roosevelt.
+After meeting Muir, Roosevelt was inspired to promote a wide range of innovative conservation programs.

-Other books like The Yosemite (1912) and Travels in Alaska (1915), plus hundreds of magazine articles, continued to describe the importance of what was then a unique idea, that of protecting our natural resources.
-Muir — personally involved in the creation of Yosemite, Sequoia, Mount Rainier, Petrified Forest, and Grand Canyon National Parks — became known as ‘the Father of our National Parks,’ and the ‘wilderness prophet.’
-He called himself ‘a Citizen of the Universe,’ and urged people to “Climb the mountains and get their good tidings.”
+Other books, including The Yosemite (1912) and Travels in Alaska (1915), plus hundreds of magazine articles, advanced the importance of what was then a unique idea: protecting our natural resources.
+Directly involved in the creation of Yosemite, Sequoia, Mount Rainier, Petrified Forest, and Grand Canyon National Parks, Muir became known as “the Father of our National Parks,” and “the wilderness prophet.”
+He called himself “a citizen of the universe,” and urged people to “[c]limb the mountains and get their good tidings.”

 Programs